Vivonet/Gravity/README.md

 Why "Gravity"?

 Well, gravity is simple.
 It's a law: things attract.
-Gravity is the universe's way of making things take up the least amount of space, just like your interface elements will automatically size and shrink to their ideal size and will just automatically look good and behave like you want.
+Gravity is the universe's way of optimizing space, just like your interface elements will automatically size and shrink to their ideal size and will just automatically look good and behave like you want.

 Go ahead, sketch out a simple UI on a piece of paper or your favourite app.
 Looking at it, you already have a good idea of which elements should expand or shrink, and which elements should collapse before other elements.
 It's usually pretty obvious.
 Gravity aims to turn that intuitive knowledge into a functioning UI with as little work as possible.

 Gravity is inspired on the surface by WPF, but is a much much simpler take on it.
 You define an interface as a tree: everything has its place in the hierarchy and the resultant interface is generated programmatically with all of the proper layout constraints in place, so you get all the power of auto layout without having to touch it.

-Gravity is a layout engine for programmers.
-Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically (which on the surface sounds great, but start getting into complex views and it becomes a nightmare, especially since Xcode doesn't have any kind of proper interface editing *tools* with standard features like layers and grouping), Gravity lets you tweak your interface *textually*, just like editing a code file.
+Gravity is really a layout engine for programmers who prefer the precision and control of a code file.
+Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you tweak your interface *textually*, just like editing a code file.
 Yeah you have to rebuild and run to see your changes, but the control and precision it gives you is worth it.
 It's also far, far harder to accidentally do something you have no idea what and end up breaking your entire UI.
 Interface builder is fragile like that.
 Gravity is solid foundation.

 Gravity is more than a layout engine.
 Gravity is a metaphor.
 For the way we picture and convey the information we want to display to our users.
 It is minimalism and efficiency.